 Engaged Beyond Disciplines

 It is no accident, then, that diversity is a demographic hallmark of this scholarly community.
-The faculty of the GDR is distinctively marked by a robust geographic and ethnic diversity as well as an uncommon gender balance.
-The GDR student body is equally diverse, with almost a third coming from outside North America.
-The result is an international community of scholars in which diverse perspectives are welcomed and placed in lively conversation toward a transformative scholarship uniquely engaged with the global contexts of contemporary religious faith.
+The GDR faculty is distinctively marked by a robust geographic and ethnic diversity as well as an uncommon gender balance.
+The result is an international community of scholars and students in which diverse perspectives are welcomed and placed in lively conversation toward a transformative scholarship uniquely engaged with the global contexts of contemporary religious faith and practice.